jthegedus/sveltekit-firebase-adapter-bug/README.md

 Given a recursive copy of `_app` can be seen in `.svelte/output/client/_app` on each `pnpm run build` it seems to be a bug within SvelteKit itself.

+I cannot reproduce with other adapters however.
+Perhaps it has something to do with `functions/` being in the `.gitignore`?

 original thoughts:

 ~It seems one of `builder.copy_static_files`, `builder.copy_client_files` or `builder.prerender` is the root cause.~